A couple owner comments about Dolby Vision flickering problems with some Kino Lorber 4K discs saying no change.

 (The HDR/Color Gamut Output setting has an option for HDR to SDR(BT2020) mentioned in my Notes on UB420 use above, which also has details on features like Subtitle brightness adjustment, my experience with BD100 4K discs, the Remote Control, scratched discs and more.)

 (The 9000 model has more options than the 420/820 models, useful for some Projector owners.)
 Since my 2015/2016 OLED TVs are closer to 500 nits max than 1000 nits, I set the TV type to "Basic Luminance" (500 nits), not OLED (1000 nits).
-The HDR10 optimizer does a better job at that setting for my older OLED TVs in my experience.
-And in some cases like "The Meg" 4K where the sky is blown out/clipped (on any TV), I adjust Optimizer settings to where the sky shows clouds, detail, etc. - a huge difference.
+I may change that when I own a later OLED TV model.
+(I may experiment later with the OLED type setting using HDR10 optimizer.)
+For "The Meg" 4K disc where the sky is blown out/clipped (on any TV), I adjust Optimizer settings to where the sky shows clouds and detail - a huge difference.
 You can adjust HDR brightness, dynamic range, black level, etc. (As an OLED owner, I wish there was a way to change the user interface's Yellow highlight color to either White or Gray.)

 Deep Color Output Priority (10 Bit or 12 Bit)